kaoudis/vulnparty-js/README.md

 would also be welcome).

-I wrote this app over time in bits and pieces to teach myself more deeply about how web app vulns I could find black-box work.
+I wrote this app over time in bits and pieces to teach myself more deeply about how web app vulns actually work.
 I'm publishing it in the hopes it is also useful to others.
 However, it is not written to any particular coding standard, you might already know everything here, or you might not even have the needed web programming context.
 As the GPL says, "This program is distributed in the hope that it will be useful, but ... without